varnish/Varnish-Book/varnish_book.rst

      }

    Subroutines in VCL take neither arguments nor return values.
+   Each subroutine terminates by calling ``return (action)``, where ``action`` is a keyword that indicates the desired outcome.
+   Subroutines may inspect and manipulate HTTP headers and various other aspects of each request.
+   Subroutines instruct how requests are handled.

    To call a subroutine, use the ``call`` instruction followed by the subroutine's name::

      call pipe_if_local;